 Given that experience, I think my IC role will be a net positive compared to another CTO role that I was offered when choosing my next adventure, as far as IRS is concerned.

 That said, I did compare my IC job with the one of a Senior Development Manager in the same company.
 I am guessing that I am on the slightly lower end of that pay scale, although not by much.
 At the same time, my health is better and the stress level is lower.
 Some things money can’t buy.

 One Way Door

 A 1-way door is one you cannot take in the other direction.

 Can I be a CTO of a startup again?
 The answer is clearly yes.
 My 5 years at Microsoft were critical in getting all my startup offers, but that experience is now dated.
 In some ways I’m refreshing my brand awareness.
 There’s no doubt in anyone’s mind that Amazon is a tremendous technology brand.
 AWS is a leader in cloud computing, the fastest growing IT enterprise in the world, the future.
 That opens doors, including the ones I’ve walked through.

 Can I be a people manager again?
 The consensus is yes, too.
 In fact, it seems easier for me to go from Principal to Manager than from Manager to Principal.
 This makes sense: I already have over a decade of managerial experience, and I will hopefully have earned a lot of trust with Engineering teams by doing “real work” in the next few years.
 Most Engineers want to work for someone who understands what they are doing at a deeper level, and not for an organizational placeholder.

 Did I make the right decision?
 Six months in, yes.
-And I am a big fan of Marie Condo.
+And I am a big fan of Marie Kondo.
 After weighing all the pros and the cons, going from manager to IC brought me a lot of joy.
 Maybe it will bring you joy, too?